Last update: 2021-10-12

 - Maternity patients: 2 support people allowed; a doula may be permitted in addition if prior arrangements have been made and distancing allows.
 If the patient tests positive for COVID-19, the support people must remain in the patient's room but should wear a mask at all times.
 No in and out privileges will be allowed.

-- NICUs: 2 designated support people may visit at the same time.
+- NICUs: 2 designated support people may visit at the same time, except at Sharp Chula Vista Medical Center.
+Due to space limitations, 2 support people are allowed but must visit one at a time.

-- Sharp Mary Birch: Support people must be the same 2 people throughout the patient's stay.
-Only parents or legal guardians with infant identification bands will be allowed in Sharp Mary Birch's NICU.
-No other visitors or siblings are permitted at this time.
+- Sharp Mary Birch: Maximum of 2 support people for laboring patients.
+Only 1 support person for patients with scheduled surgeries, including cesarean births.
+Only 2 parents or legal guardians with infant identification bands will be allowed in Sharp Mary Birch's NICU.
+No siblings are allowed.

 How can I contact a loved one who is a patient at a Sharp hospital?